 And when you do give The Total Money Makeover, explain how it helped you take control of your money.
 Talk about how you got debt-free after taking Financial Peace University.
 Let them know how relieved you felt once you took all the bricks out of your backpack after reading Own Your Past, Change Your Future.
 Or how you finally understood what career would be most fulfilling to you once you finished From Paycheck to Purpose.

-Pro tip: If you choose to gift a book, write something in the cover just to let them know you were intentional when you chose
+Pro tip: If you choose to gift a book, write something in the cover just to let them know you were intentional when you chose it for them.

 And the most important thing to remember?
 When you’re giving a gift you feel awkward about, just wear your heart on your sleeve and tell them, “This changed me, and I feel so free now.
 I just wanted to share that with you.”
 Approach them with that humility and genuine kindness, and leave it at that.
 Once you’ve given it, don’t overthink it and don’t hound them about it.
-Just let the gift
+Just let the gift speak for itself.

 You’ve planted the seed.
 Now step back and see what happens.